am-ramona/CryptoCustodian/Crypto_Custodian.md

 - I imported 'IBM Plex Mono' and 'IBM Plex Sans' Google Fonts as they follow the font rule in the Brand Book.

 - As I am using Next.js's built-in API routing feature, I was initially able to create API routes directly within my application, because it can handle the logic for fetching and processing the data.
-However, following the test document, I created a node server later on and switched routing.
+However, following the test document request, I created a node server later on and switched routing.

 - The app is currently responsive & cross-browser compatible on : Firefox, Chrome, Edge and Brave